27 Instant Fixes For Nagging Problems Around the House

 Reinforce a Sagging Drawer Bottom

-Natural or stained woodwork is beautiful, but scratches can really stand out—especially with darker stains.
+Natural or stained woodwork is beautiful, but scratches can really stand out, especially with darker stains.
 You can make these scratches disappear by touching them up with a stain marker.
-It's simple to use, and much cheaper than buying whole cans of stain.
-Start with a lighter color, and if the scratch still shows, go over it with a darker shade.
-Unless the varnish is in bad shape and needs to be recoated, that's usually all you have to do to make older woodwork look almost new again.
-If you need to replace whole pieces, learn how to finish and match the stain.
+It’s simple to use, and much cheaper than buying whole cans of stain.
+Buy a walnut stain marker on Amazon now.

 Iron Out Dents and Scratches

 Before final-sanding your next masterpiece, shine a bright flashlight across the surface to locate any dents.
 Lightly mark them with a pencil.
 Now lay a damp cloth over each bruise and press a hot iron down on the cloth.
 The steam causes the wood fibers to swell and fill the dent.
 Keep the iron pressed down until you hear steam and see it coming out of the cloth.

 After ironing, wait for the wood to dry before sanding.
 For deeper dents that don’t disappear with the first ironing, push a pin into the area while it’s still damp.
 This will allow steam to penetrate a little more during a second ironing and swell the crushed wood fibers.